 This app for Mac lets you resize and compress images with just a few clicks, making it an essential tool among the blogging tools you need to use as your traffic grows.

-With Pichi, you can achieve up to 95% compression without any noticeable drop in your image quality.
-Images will load quickly and as a result, your blog pages will load faster.
-Every extra second in page load time can cause conversions to plummet and, conversely, signal to Google that your content shouldn't be ranking as high in organic search results.
+With Pichi, you can achieve up to 95% compression without any noticeable drop in image quality.
+Images will download quickly, and as a result, your blog pages will load faster.
+Every extra second in page load time can decrease conversions and, conversely, signal to Google that your content shouldn't rank as highly in organic search results.

-For truly limitless image editing and customization, Adobe Photoshop reigns supreme among the tools.
+For truly unlimited image editing and customization, Adobe Photoshop reigns supreme among tools.

-On the other hand, it can be one of the most complex tools to master if you've never experienced it before – the incredibly wide range of customization options for modifying and even creating visual content means there is a steep learning curve.
+On the other hand, it can be one of the most complex tools to master if you have never experienced it before - the incredibly wide range of customization options for editing and even creating visual content means there is a steep learning curve.

 After signing up, you'll be able to choose from hundreds of templates to get started with, and you'll be creating visually appealing charts in minutes.

-From here, you can customize your logo color, icon, design, font, etc., to get an optimized logo file.
+From there, you can customize the color, icon, design, font of your logo, etc., to obtain an optimized logo file.

-Logaster is one of the best online services for designing your brand assets (especially designing a logo) with a focus on quality and cost.
-What's particularly great about this blogging tool is that you can create a logo in just a few clicks, with their online generator creating over 1 logos per hour.
+Logaster is one of the best online services for designing your brand assets (especially logo design), focusing on both quality and cost.
+What's particularly great about this blogging tool is that you can create a logo in just a few clicks, with their online generator that creates over 1,000 logos per hour.

-With a specific penchant for helping small and medium-sized businesses, their blogging tools offer the ability to quickly create high-quality logos and other visual assets to fuel projects such as a website redesign, new media kit , stationery and more.
+With a specific focus on helping small and medium-sized businesses, their blogging tools offer the ability to quickly create high-quality logos and other visual elements to fuel projects such as a website redesign, a new media kit, stationery items, and more.

-Unsplash has a massive library of free stock photos, making it a go-to among my favorite tools for bloggers when it comes to finding royalty-free images.
+Unsplash has a huge library of free photos, making it a must-have among my favorite tools for bloggers when it comes to finding royalty-free images.

-Studies have shown that blog posts that have a picture every 75 to 100 words get double the shares compared to those without regular visuals.
-Their powerful search function isn't the only way to find images, either – you can also browse collections categorized by familiar themes.
-Their library has a collection of over 810 photos from photographers from all walks of life.
-You will not be disappointed in your search for the right blog images.
+Studies have shown that blog posts that have a picture every 75 to 100 words They get twice as many shares compared to those without regular visuals.
+Their powerful search function isn't the only way to find images either—you can also browse collections categorized by familiar themes.
+Their library boasts a collection of over 810,000 photos from photographers of all kinds.
+You won't be disappointed in your search for the perfect blog images.

 Project management blogging tools to keep your content on track